carolinee228/FOSS4G-Access-To-Services/README.md

 The core of the analysis happens in the `get_travel_time_matrix` function.

-1. In the QGIS Browser panel, navigate to your project folder, then into the `scripts` subfolder.
+1. In the Python Editor, navigate to the 'Open Scripts' button and navigate to your project folder, then into the `scripts` subfolder.
-2. Drag the `travel_time_analysis.py` file into the QGIS Python Editor window.
+2. Double click on the `travel_time_analysis.py` file to open it in the QGIS Python Editor window.
 3. Try changing some of the parameters inside the `r5py.TravelTimeMatrix` call (e.g., `max_time`, `departure_time`, `speed_walking`).
 For full details on the parameters available, see the [r5py docs](https://r5py.readthedocs.io/stable/reference/reference.html#r5py.TravelTimeMatrix)
 4. Click the "Run Script" button in the editor to save the changes to memory.
-5. Now, re-run Step 5 from the main workshop guide above to see how your results change.
+5. Now, re-run Step 5 **and onwards** from the main workshop guide above to see how your results change. **Note - you need to run all steps from step 5 onwards here, including adding the styling again once a new layer appears on the map**

 ### Task 2: Calculate Inbound Journeys